CylonicRaider/Instant/docs/PARSER.md

 of the components; in particular, including whitespace between adjacent symbols is *highly* encouraged.
-Lines breaks may appear around the equals sign and *after* vertical bar characters, splitting the production definition onto multiple "physical" lines.
+Lines breaks may appear around the equals sign and *after* vertical bar characters, splitting the production definition onto multiple “physical” lines.
 A line break after the last alternative is mandatory (an end-of-file is *not* permissible).

 Multiple productions with the same name are equivalent to one production whose